-I am Harsh Raj, currently pursuing a Master of Science in Computer Science at Northeastern University, Boston.
-Additionally, I am the Co-Founder of the open-source organization Ontocord AI and a Researcher at AI Risk and Vulnerability Alliance (ARVA).
-Previously, I worked as an Applied Scientist at VijilAI, where I focused on making AI agents trustworthy.
+I am Harsh Raj, currently pursuing a M.S. in Computer Science at Northeastern University, Boston.
+I am also the Co-Founder of the open-source organization Ontocord AI.
+Previously, I worked as an Applied Scientist at VijilAI.

 News and Timeline